How Long Does it Take to Become a Pilot?

 Airline Transport Pilot (ATP)

-You must log 1,500 flight hours besides your schooling.
+You must log 1,500 flight hours aside from your schooling.
 This is the bare minimum required for working as a commercial airline pilot.
 This requirement does not apply to military pilots or those with an associate’s or bachelor’s degree in aviation.
 Some schools have programs that are only nine months long.

 Multi-Engine rating (ME)